 Step 4: Add Instagram Test User

 - Now, a popup will open up asking for the username of the Instagram Handle that you want to add as a tester.
 Enter your username here.
-For our example, we have used our own Instagram username “helloideabox” here.
+For example, we have used our own Instagram username “helloideabox” here.
+Please note that the test user must be the Instagram account for which you want to display the feed.

 - Once you add the Instagram username and click on “Submit”, an invitation will be sent to the Instagram Account.